USB MIDI Breath Controller FAQ

 A: The Korg Kronos is a USB MIDI class compliant master.
 Although we have not yet tested it ourselves several customers confirm compatibility.
 See for example http://www.korgforums.com

 The software utility will of course not work but if desired, the settings can be changed by using a Windows or Mac computer to store them in the USB MIDI Breath Controller's non-volatile memory.

 Q: I want to use the USB MIDI Breath Controller with a Korg i30 or Triton.
 Neither has a USB port.

 A: The USB MIDI Breath Controller is a USB slave and can ONLY be powered through the USB.
-You could instead use our new UNI MIDI Breath Controller which also has a MIDI DIN plug.

 Q: Can the USB MIDI Breath Controller be powered any other way besides USB?

 A: No, it is not intended to be used without USB.